On a smoothness characterization for good moduli spaces: Remaining cases

 \section{Remaining cases}

-In this section we complete the proof of the conjecture for simple groups by demonstrating that the representations in Tables 1--4 that were not cofree are not pure.
+In this section we complete the proof of Theorem \ref{thm:simple} by demonstrating that the representations in Tables 1--4 that were not cofree are not pure.
 By Lemma \ref{l:toral}, it suffices to check that $\dim V^t \sslash N_t$ is at most $\dim V - \dim G - 2$ for all toral elements of any fixed order, up to the action of the Weyl group, which we will do for every representation but the spinor representation of $\Spin_{15}$.